anmolbhalla/Hotel-Admin-System-Portal/README.md

 ### Deployment

+* Execute Deployment_Script.sh and there you go !!!.

+OR

 A step by step series of examples that tells what you have to do to get this project running -

 * Enter the project directory.